Relaunching autumn 2026 — the full product isn't live just yet. Register your interest →

 Start with the things clients and local authorities will ask about first: an enhanced DBS check, appropriate training (moving and handling, safeguarding, medication if you'll administer it), and self-employed carers' insurance.
 None of these are complicated to arrange, and together they're what turns "I'd like to care" into "I'm ready to care".

-It's also worth checking early whether your planned service needs CQC registration — most micro providers offering companionship and practical support don't, but personal care arranged in certain ways can be in scope.
-Our quick CQC check walks you through it.
+It's also worth checking early whether your planned service needs CQC registration — companionship and practical support often fall outside it, but personal care arranged in certain ways can be in scope, and providing a regulated activity without registering is a criminal offence.
+Our CQC walkthrough takes you through the questions CQC uses, but only CQC can confirm your position, so contact them before you start.

 Make it official